MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 parser = StrOutputParser()
 ```

-We can now combine this with the model and the output parser from above using the pipe (`|`) operator:
+We can now combine the template, model, and the output parser from above using the pipe (`|`) operator:

 ```python
 chain = prompt_template | model | parser